schoien/docs/README.md

 A simple php script that reads file structure an gives file info for easy documentation.

 ## Use:
-Will loock for Deskription comments in: php, less, css, js files: /*DESK *Deskription here* */ twig, comp files: {#DESK *Deskription here* #}
+Will look for Deskription comments in: php, less, css, js files: /*DESK *Deskription here* */ twig, comp files: {#DESK *Deskription here* #}
 open for sugestions on filetypes